proskur1n/pixelfish/README.md

-PixelFish is a work-in-progress pixel art editor.
+Pixelfish is a work-in-progress pixel art editor.

-## Keybindings
+### Keybindings

 | Key        | Description         |
 |------------|---------------------|